-For manufacturing companies, Genba is the factory, but it can be any “site” such as a construction site, place or platform where the service provider interacts directly with the customer.
+For manufacturing companies, the Genba is the factory, but it can be any “site” such as a construction site, the place or platform where the service provider interacts directly with the customer.

-In the Lean culture, the Genba plays a fundamental role.
+In Lean culture, the Gemba takes on a fundamental role.

-For an innovator, it therefore becomes essential to experience Genba in order to be able to identify and solve a problem (waste associated with poor quality or poor organization) or to identify a strategic opportunity (new production capability, new technological solution, new approach).
+In the Genba the transformation of the raw material takes place, a service is generated, then the final value for the customer.
+Therefore, it becomes crucial for an innovator to experience the Gemba in order to be able to identify and solve a problem (waste associated with poor quality or poor organization) or to identify a strategic opportunity (new production capability, new technological solution, new approach)

-During an interview, Elon Musk, CEO of Tesla and SpaceX underlines how the model according to which many MBA graduates, often without practical experience in the field, are “parachuted” into top positions by virtue of their degree, is the cause of lack of innovation in American companies.
+During an interview Elon Musk, CEO of Tesla and SpaceX, points out how the model he says is all-American, according to which many MBA graduates, often without practical experience in the field, are “parachuted” into top positions by virtue of their academic qualifications, is the cause of little innovation in American businesses.

-Anyone who has read his biography knows, for example, how Elon Musk spends most of his time in the shopfloor in contact with the design and manufacturing engineers, bombarding them with questions to learn the critical issues and trying to solve problems personally.
+Those who have read his biography, for example, know how Elon Musk spends much of his time in the company in contact with design and production engineers, peppering them with questions to learn critical issues and trying to solve problems himself.

-In their book “The Innovator’s DNA“, Jeff Dyer, Hal Gregersen and Clayton M. Christensen point to the ability to observe as one of the fundamental characteristics of innovators.
+In their book “The Innovator’s DNA”, Jeff Dyer, Hal Gregersen and Clayton M. Christensen point to the ability to observe as one of the key characteristics of innovators.

 For the authors, observation is a key discovery skill for most innovators who tend to generate ideas from one of two types of observations:

-- Look at people in different circumstances who are trying to do a job and get information on which job they really want to finish.
+- Watch people in different circumstances as they try to do a job and get information about what difficulties they face.

-- Observing people, processes, companies or technologies and seeing a solution that can be applied (perhaps with some modification) in a different context.
+- Observe people, processes, companies, or technologies and find a solution that can be applied (even with some modification) in a different context.

-In industrial contexts, therefore, experiencing the Genba, experiencing first-hand the problems that those who work on the front line have to face every day, becomes fundamental, just as it is essential to be able to observe and listen to the voice of the Genba, where the problems and therefore also many opportunities.
+In industrial environments, therefore, experiencing the Gemba, experiencing firsthand the problems that those working on the front lines face on a daily basis, becomes essential, just as it is essential to be able to observe and listen to the voice of the Genba, where problems and therefore also many opportunities lie.

-Moreover, very often it is useful to have a different point of view, therefore having different experiences to create associations between problems and solutions in different contexts.
+In addition, very often it is useful to have a different point of view, thus having had different experiences to make associations between problems and solutions in different contexts.

-Knowing how to associate problems and solutions generated in different contexts: the TRIZ
+Knowing how to associate problems and solutions generated in different contexts: the case of TRIZ

 Where to start to innovate a Factory?

-In this post we have emphasized how, in a production context, it is essential to observe and know how to listen to the voice of the Genba, that is, the place where value is created for the company.
+In this post we have emphasized how, in a manufacturing context, it is crucial to observe and be able to listen to the voice of the Genba, that is, the place where value is created for the company.

-However, its importance often tends to be underestimated by creating a gap between the place of business management and the place of production with the result of losing sight of the main players in the generation of competitiveness.
+However, there is often a tendency to underestimate its importance by creating a gap between the place of business management and the place of production with the result that we lose sight of the key players in generating competitiveness.

-Anyone wishing to introduce innovation in a factory will therefore have to experience it, observe it, listen to it often taking inspiration from different ideas, skills and backgrounds.
+Those who want to introduce innovation into a Factory will therefore have to experience it, observe it, listen to it often taking cues from different ideas, skills, and backgrounds.